3F/DllExport/CODE_OF_CONDUCT.md

 [*.NET DllExport*](https://github.com/3F/DllExport) is **NOT** a commercial project !
 None of the project participants fulfill paid orders based on your requests and, accordingly, cannot bear any obligations to you.

-Everything is done through initiative and free time; so you can only provide your own support somehow to speed this up and be patient.
+Here everything was done (and continues to be done) primarily on [own initiative](https://github.com/3F/DllExport/issues/219#issuecomment-1429722848) and moreover almost entirely at own expense and free time (or what are the breaks between sleep and food called for someone); so you can only provide your own support somehow to speed this up and be patient.
 Thanks for understanding!

 ## Be respectful